mariadb-corporation/mariadb-connector-nodejs/documentation/promise-api.md

 > * resolves with a [Connection](#connection-api) object,
 > * raises an [Error](#error).

-Creates a new [Connection](#connection-api) object.
+Creates a new [Connection](#connection-api) object with an additional release method.
+Calling connection.release() will give back connection to pool.

-Connection must be given back to pool with the connection.end() method.
+Connection must be given back to pool using this connection.release() method.

 **Example:**